Demographics of Atlanta: Sexual orientation and marital status

 The city of Atlanta has one of the highest LGBT populations per capita in the nation.
 It ranked third of all major cities, behind San Francisco and slightly behind Seattle, with 12.8% of the city's total population recognizing themselves as gay, lesbian, or bisexual.

 According to a 2024 Chamber of Commerce report, Atlanta is fourth in the nation for single-person households (44.5%).
 Within the past 10 years, the number of people living alone has increased by almost 5 million.
 Nearly half of those single-person households manifested during the pandemic.
 Compared to pre-pandemic (2019) rates, 2.4 million more people are living alone in 2024.
 Atlanta ranked 3rd in the nation for the most women living alone (29%) and 10th for men (24%).

 Born out-of-state and foreign-born

 In the city of Atlanta, Ga.
 53% of residents were born in Georgia, 19.1% elsewhere in the South, 18.6% outside the South and 8.0% in a foreign country.
 Although the foreign-born population in the city itself is low among large US cities and even compared to Atlanta's own metro area, it is high compared to other nearby Southern cities.
 For example, in Macon, Georgia, 7.1% were US-born outside the South and 3.0% foreign-born, and in Birmingham, Alabama only 7.7% were US-born outside the South and 3.2% foreign-born.

+Homelessness

+According to a 2024 report, an estimated 3,000 people are dealing with chronic homelessness in Atlanta.
+Of that 3,000, about 1,000 do not stay in homeless shelters.
+Around 75% of the homeless population in the city are men and 86% self-identify as African American.

 By county

-Circa 2024, of the Atlanta residents, 391,711 of them lived in Fulton County and 28,292 of them lived in DeKalb County.
+Circa 2024, of the Atlanta residents, 491,711 of them lived in Fulton County and 28,292 of them lived in DeKalb County.